Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Variational Boundary-Value Problems

 \subsection{Corrector Operator Based on Residuals}

+In this section, the residual-based error correction scheme developed for neural operators in an earlier work \cite{cao2023residual} based on \cite{jha2022goal} is reviewed.
 Suppose the variational problem \eqref{eq:varProbUsingResidual} is expensive to solve (i.e., evaluation of the solution operator $\calF(m)$), and, therefore, the operator $\calF$ is approximated using an operator $\tilde{\calF}: \calM \to \calU$ that is more easily evaluated.
 To ascertain how good or bad the approximation $\tilde{u}$ is, a straightforward way is to look at the exact error, $\tilde{e} = \calF(m) - \tilde{\calF}(m) = u - \tilde{u}$, and its norm, $||\tilde{e}||_{\calU}$.
 However, from the previous subsection, a computationally inexpensive method is available to estimate the error $\tilde{e}$ by $e^C$, where $e^C$ solves \eqref{eq:approxErr}.

 If $e^C$ is the estimate of error $\tilde{e} = u - \tilde{u}$, then $u^C := \tilde{u} + e^C \approx \tilde{u} + u - \tilde{u} = u$, i.e., $u^C$ is another approximation of $u$.
 So given an approximation $\tilde{u}$ of $u$, a linear variational problem is solved to construct another approximation $u^C$ as follows: